Climate Change – what’s it all about?

 NZ implemented the Climate Change Response Act 2002 to create a legal framework to ratify the Kyoto Protocol and meet its obligations under the United Nations Framework Convention on Climate Change.
 The Act also created the Emissions Trading Scheme (ETS) as the major tool to help reduce emissions.
 The objective of the ETS is to put a price on greenhouse gases which creates an incentive to reduce emissions and increase tree planting.

 The 21st UN sponsored international meeting on Climate Change was held in Paris in December 2015 with the intention of reaching a legally binding (and universal) agreement.
 This was a first since the 1997 Kyoto Protocol where 37 countries agreed to be bound by greenhouse gas reduction targets.

-NZ produces around 80% of its energy needs from renewable electricity which is a much larger percentage than most countries, so there is limited ability to greatly reduce “dirty” energy consumption.
-However, NZ also has a much higher proportion of its total production (or GDP) in the high greenhouse gas emitting food industry.
-The NZ Government’s stance is there aren’t yet cost-effective technologies to reduce emissions in the agricultural sector.
-One of NZ’s main objective, or contribution, is to increase the planting of trees and ensuring they remain as forest rather than change land use after harvest.
+New Zealand produces around 80% of its energy needs from renewable electricity which is a much larger percentage than most countries, so there is limited ability to greatly reduce “dirty” energy consumption.
+However, New Zealand also has a much higher proportion of its total production (or GDP) in the high greenhouse gas emitting food industry.
+The New Zealand Government’s stance is there aren’t yet cost-effective technologies to reduce emissions in the agricultural sector.
+One of New Zealand’s main objective, or contribution, is to increase the planting of trees and ensuring they remain as forest rather than change land use after harvest.

 China is the world’s largest emitter with roughly one quarter of world’s total.
 Next is USA (20%); EU (13%); India (6%); Russia (6%); and Japan (4%).
 NZ’s emissions are guesstimated at 0.09%, so no matter what we do our contribution to the global reduction is insignificant and almost too small to measure.